2024–2026 Cuba blackouts: Protests

-On 17 March and 18 March 2024, blackouts alongside a poor harvest and food shortages caused widespread protests primarily in Santiago de Cuba, Cuba's second largest city, during which three people were arrested.
+On 17 and 18 March 2024, blackouts alongside a poorer harvest and food shortages caused protests primarily in Santiago de Cuba, Cuba's second largest city, during which three people were arrested.
 Cuba accused the government of the United States of stirring up unrest, an accusation that the United States denied.

 Protests also erupted hours after the October blackout began.
 Protesters in the Santos Suárez neighborhood of Havana constructed makeshift barricades in the streets.
-Without electricity, Havana's water pumps could not operate, nor could food be refrigerated, leaving many residents in a state of "desperation".
+Without electricity, Havana's water pumps could not operate, nor could food be refrigerated, leaving some residents in a state of "desperation".
 In an effort to quell protests in Havana, the government cut internet access and deployed police formations to clear protesters by force.
-In Santiago de Cuba, large police formations were deployed to deter protesters, however, some residents still took to the streets protesting the lack of electricity.
+In Santiago de Cuba, police formations were deployed to deter protesters, some residents still took to the streets protesting the lack of electricity.
 Protests also took place in Manicaragua, where protesters surrounded the local government headquarters chanting "Down with!" and "Abusers!"

 Humanitarian aid

-Mexican president Claudia Sheinbaum confirmed the shipment of approximately 500,000 barrels of oil to the island along with technicians to help assist the situation.
+On November 2024, Mexican president Claudia Sheinbaum confirmed the shipment of approximately 500,000 barrels of oil to the island along with technicians to help assist the situation.